Mental-Vagabond/Mental-Vagabond.github.io/pages/christian-naturism.md

 * * *
 ### About the Photo:
 The photo at the top of this page was taken by me in Martin Dies Jr. State Park on the shores of Steinhagan Reservoir in East Texas.
-I tok the photo in in panorama mode with my iPhone 7
+I took the photo in panorama mode with my iPhone 7